 GOAL TO ACHIEVE SUBPRIORITY PCS students, including all subgroups, unduplicated students, and students with exceptional needs, will have access to the academic program as outlined in the PCS charter.
 ACTIONS TO ACHIEVE GOAL All academic content areas will be available to all students, including student subgroups, at all grade levels.
 GOAL TO ACHIEVE SUBPRIORITY Students will receive instruction and opportunities to build technology skills in designated courses and across the curriculum.
 All students will have access to technology and devices to support optimal learning conditions.
 ACTIONS TO ACHIEVE GOAL All 7 th grade students will be enrolled in a technological literacy course (Study Skills and Technology).
 School will continue to offer multiple sections of computer science, SSTech, and incorporate technology-based instruction across the curriculum.
 School will maintain adequate number of devices for student use to support technology integration in learning.
-STATE PRIORITY #8-OTHER STUDENT OUTCOMES Pupil outcomes, if available, in the subject areas described above in #7, as applicable.
+STATE PRIORITY #8- STATE PRIORITY #8-OTHER STUDENT OUTCOMES Pupil outcomes, if ava uilable, in the subject areas described above in #7, as applicable.
 SUBPRIORITY A - ENGLISH GOAL TO ACHIEVE SUBPRIORITY All students, including all student subgroups, unduplicated students, and students with exceptional needs, will demonstrate grade level proficiency in English Language Arts/Literacy.
-All students will take AP English Language during 11th grade or AP English Literature during 12th grade.
+All students will take AP English Language during 11 th grade or AP English Literature during 12 th grade.
 ACTIONS TO ACHIEVE GOAL All students at PCS will participate in a rigorous vertically aligned English curriculum which will culminate in students taking AP English Language in 11 th grade and/or AP English Literature in 12 th grade.
 At each level students will focus on writing, reading, discussion, and vocabulary.
-SUBPRIORITY B - MATHEMATICS GOAL TO ACHIEVE SUBPRIORITYAll students, including all student subgroups, unduplicated students, and with exceptional needs, will demonstrate grade level proficiency in Mat 100% of PCS graduates will meet or exceed the UC/CSU entrance requ for Mathematics.
-ACTIONS TO ACHIEVE GOAL SUBPRIORITY C - SOCIAL SCIENCES GOAL TO ACHIEVE SUBPRIORITYAll students, including all student subgroups, unduplicated students, and with exceptional needs, will demonstrate grade level skills and content knowledge in World History and US History.
+SUBPRIORITY B - MATHEMATICS GOAL TO ACHIEVE SUBPRIORITY All students, including all student subgroups, unduplicated students, and students with exceptional needs, will demonstrate grade level proficiency in Mathematics.
+100% of PCS graduates will meet or exceed the UC/CSU entrance requirements for Mathematics.
+ACTIONS TO ACHIEVE GOAL All students will participate in a rigorous, vertically aligned curriculum designed to prepare students for AP level mathematics by the 12 th grade.
+SUBPRIORITY C - SOCIAL SCIENCES GOAL TO ACHIEVE SUBPRIORITY All students, including all student subgroups, unduplicated students, and students with exceptional needs, will demonstrate grade level skills and content knowledge in World History and US History.